Opposition to Vladimir Putin in Russia: Non-systemic opposition leaders

+Systemic opposition leaders

 Symbols

+In 2012, the term white ribbon opposition was applied to the protesters for fair elections as they wore white ribbons as their symbol.

-The white-blue-white flag is a symbol of opposition to the 2022 Russian invasion of Ukraine that has been used by Russian anti-war protesters.
+The white-blue-white flag is a symbol of opposition to the Russian invasion of Ukraine that has been used by Russian anti-war protesters.
 It has also been used as a symbol of opposition to the current government of Russia.
+The flag was not used by many Russian anti-war protesters (especially those inside Russia) as they usually fly the current white-blue-red flag.

+During the Wagner Group rebellion, forces loyal to the Wagner group painted a red Z on the side of their vehicles, in reference to the white Z used by Russian forces during the invasion of Ukraine.